Wang-Lin-boop/GeminiMol/README.md

 #### Installing the dependency packages

-If you intend to utilize molecular fingerprint baseline methods or conduct QSAR benchmarking, it is required to install RDKit and AutoGluon in advance.
+Before running GeminiMol, you need to install the basic dependency packages.

 > Installing the RDkit for generating fingerprints